 The Northern Powerhouse Independent Economic Review identified that promoting and growing the North's four prime and three enabling capabilities could result in higher productivity and growth.
-These capabilities are already strongly performing sectors with committed investment in the North.
-They are highly skilled and productive sectors that are already competitive and will continue to compete nationally and internationally.
+These are already strongly performing sectors with committed investment in the North.
+They are highly skilled and productive sectors that are already and will continue to compete on national and international stages, where the North has a number of comparative advantages.
 As the map opposite shows, these capabilities are spread across the North.

-The North stands on the cusp of the fourth industrial revolution and is ready to lead the world in modern industries, such as the prime and enabling capabilities; innovative, frontier industries.
+The North stands on the cusp of the fourth industrial revolution, and ready to lead the world in modern industries, such as the prime and enabling capabilities; Innovative, frontier industries.
 These are spread and clustered across the North, with businesses ranging from large multi-nationals to small and medium-sized enterprises (SMEs) that have been formed and grown in the North.
 The Government's Industrial Strategy also acknowledges the importance of these sectors and the value of the North's regional strengths.